dispatchrabbi/trackbear/README.md

 **TrackBear** is a writing tracker service.
 If you're writing, editing, or otherwise engaged in some sort of authorial project, you can track that project on TrackBear!

-> TrackBear is very much in beta and a bit rough around the edges UX-wise.
-Pleaes treat it with kindness!

 ## Prerequisites

 You'll need a Postgres database to back TrackBear up.
 The easiest way to make this work is by using the included docker-compose.yaml file.